 |Privacy||A great amount of privacy being a stand-alone property.
 Not sharing walls with neighbours so noise is less of a concern||A good amount of privacy, however, you may be sharing walls with your neighbours so noise may be a concern||Sharing walls with neighbours so noise could be a problem, however, many developers have strategies to avoid such issues|

 |Space||Potential for a large amount of space, both inside and in the garden area||Less space than a house but more than an apartment||Less space than houses and townhouses|

 So now it’s up to you to ask yourself what property suits you best.
 Whether that be a house, townhouse or apartment, do some research and consider all of your options.

-If it’s a new apartment development that you think could be your next dream home, check out our Malvern East II, Burwood La Frank and our newly announced Cornus Carnegie project.
+If it’s a new apartment development that you think could be your next dream home, check out our Woodlands, Burwood La Frank and our newly announced Cornus Carnegie project.
 For more information, don’t hesitate to contact us here at Cornus Developments!

 Fill out this form for more information on our Cornus Carnegie project

-For more information on our Cornus Malvern East II project please fill out the below form
+For more information on our Cornus Woodlands project please fill out the below form

-Fill out this form form more information on our Cornus La Frank (Burwood) project
+Fill out this form for more information on our Cornus La Frank (Burwood) project